Reference workbook control values in SQL statements

 Return rows depending on the value of a multi-select control

-If you have a multi-select control called City and you run this SQL on a Snowflake connection, the following example query returns all rows where the CITY column value is listed in the selection for the City control.
+If you have a list values control called City and you run this query to filter the STATIONS table based on the values selected in the control.
+The example query returns all rows where the CITY column value is selected in the City control.
 If there are no cities selected in the City control, all rows are returned:

 SELECT *